PYC - Counseling/Psychology Concentration - Grad

 This course introduces students to the practice of integrating religion, spirituality, and healing into the therapeutic relationship.
 Surveys the current issues about the assessment and treatment of clients incorporating religious and spiritual constructs, including the various religious worldviews, an understanding of the psychological development of religious and spiritual perspectives, the treatment of religious and spiritual dysfunction, the incorporation of religious and spiritual assets, the spiritual and healing aspects of the body and mind connection, the connection of spirituality with the creative process, and a review of the clinical research in this particular aspect of the counseling field.

-This course addresses the influence of culture, race, class, ethnicity, gender, sexual orientation, gender expression, religion, nationality, age, ability, mental and physical characteristics, education, and family influences, on the provision of counseling services.
-Students will increase their cultural humility and evaluate societal trends, human roles, subgroups, norms, diverse lifestyles, and communication patterns.
-The course also emphasizes the examination of personal and institutional prejudice, bias, oppression, and discrimination, as well as psychosocial theories of multicultural counseling and identity development.
+This course addresses the influence of diverse social, cultural, and personal variables on the provision of psychotherapy and counseling services, including culture, religion, nationality, education, and family influences.
+Students will increase their cultural literacy and evaluate societal trends, human roles, subgroups, norms, and communication patterns.
 Students will develop and increase personal awareness of cultural issues and professional multicultural counseling competencies, as well as gain insight into personal assumptions, values, beliefs, and expectations about self and others as a means of working more effectively with diverse populations in the therapeutic process.
+The role of placebos and indigenous therapies will also be explored in this course.

 This course examines the ideologies and practices associated with sexuality from a broad perspective that incorporates various case studies about the ethnographic and clinical records.
 Working from the argument that much of human sexual behavior is culturally constructed rather than biologically determined, the course invites students to expand their notion of the "normal" and to consider the human condition from a cross-cultural perspective.
 Topics discussed include cross-cultural varieties of transgender experience, same-sex sexualities, and heteronormative identities.
 The second section of this course investigates the differences between kink sexualities, paraphilia, and sexual dysfunction.